deepns/codegym/notes/journal.md

 // Tracking my journey to 100 days and beyond.

+- Day 84 #golang
+    - explored the usage of WaitGroup from sync package
 - Day 83 #golang
     - explored the timers and tickers from time package
 - Day 82 #golang